The best NZB indexers are helpful for quickly and efficiently searching for posts across the hundreds of thousands of Usenet newsgroups.

 Usenet, the internet’s original social media platform, is a compelling alternative to heavily moderated and ad-driven sites like Reddit.
 It’s a vibrant, decentralized platform for truly open discussions and discovery.
 Whilst Usenet can initially be challenging for newcomers, tools like NZB indexers greatly improve Usenet accessibility.
 Indexers are one of three elements to get connected with Usenet along with:

-Access to the raw Usenet data: We've checked out the top picks for best Usenet Providers (Tip: more retention means access to more articles, better search results, and better download completion).
+Access to the Usenet platform: Here are our top picks for best Usenet providers, primarily considering retention length and retention quality, which ensures access to a wider range of articles, better search results, and better completion rates.

-A newsreader client: Special software designed to download Usenet content.
+Newsreader client: The Usenet software, or app, designed for browsing and grabbing Usenet posts.
 Here are TechRadar’s picks for best Usenet clients.